 Myth: Avoid eating ice or consuming cold drinks as that encourages infection and transmission of viruses.

 Fact: This is an old wife’s tale.
 Cold drinks have no impact at all on a virus’s ability to infect you or a bacteria’s ability to give you a secondary infection.

 Myth: Gargling with salt water, vinegar, lemon juice or mouthwash helps kill the virus.

 Fact: The virus does not live in your throat for three days before moving to your lungs.
 However, gargling in general can help deal with the bacteria from a secondary infection that may be caused by the coronavirus.

 Fact: Antibiotics only kill bacteria, not the coronavirus, but may be prescribed to kill a secondary infection caused by the virus.

 Fact: Presently there is no evidence that your pets spread the novel coronavirus to you.

-If you would like to consult with a Toronto naturopath about boosting your immunity environmental illness, or what to do during this corona virus epidemic, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca including Toronto weight loss, iv vitamin therapy and mesotherapy.
+If you would like to consult with a Toronto naturopath about immunity ,or find out more about what to do during this corona virus epidemic, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca including Toronto weight loss, iv vitamin therapy and mesotherapy.
 You can also call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
 Send an email to firstname.lastname@example.org and we would be pleased to answer any question that you have about our holistic health services.